-z/OS provides networking functions with the Communication Subsystem.
+z/OS provides basic networking functions with the Communication Server component.
 This subsystem provides support for network communication using the IBM SNA protocols as well as the TCP/IP protocol suite.
 APIs for both protocol stacks are provided.
 For IP, both IPv4 and IPv6 are supported.

-The communication server uses RACF to protect access of users to the following resources:
+The Communications Server uses RACF to protect access of users to the following resources: